 Looking back to my first internship, it was not my first choice of position, but it gave me so many life and professional skills.
-It has allowed me to connect with people and grow as a person, and to have experiences I would have never have had otherwise.
+It has allowed me to connect with people and grow as a person, and have experiences I would have never had otherwise.

 And remember, you’re never alone in your search for an internship!
 Les Roches offers career advice constantly and is able to help with reviewing CVs, finding roles, and support while working.